PostHog/posthog.com/contents/blog/product-led-growth.md

 You call in a founders meeting to discuss next steps, and a conclusion is reached: you can't spend all your budget on engineers, which is what you wanted to do.

 Instead, you need to hire some Sales people.
 Or some Marketing people.
 Or both.
 Whoever can get you some users that pay for your product.
 Or do you?
+Could you invest in engineering instead to drive more revenue, and perhaps building a better company along the way?

 ## Getting People to Pay You